 Note III: For less than 4 people the price is on request.

-Following your contact, you’ll receive from us a confirmation email informing that we still have availability for the pack you want (if available).
+Following your contact, you’ll receive from us a confirmation email informing us that we still have availability for the pack you want (if available).
 The payment can be done by PayPal (click on the button on the bottom of our website home page) or Bank Transfer.
 In this last option, you will receive our bank identification account for which should be made the transfer of the value.
-For the bank transfers payment from abroad, please ensure that all bank and other charges on the transaction are paid at your end so that the correct amount (in Euros) is received by us.
+For the bank transfer payment from abroad, please ensure that all bank and other charges on the transaction are paid at your end so that the correct amount (in Euros) is received by us.
 Once we have the booking confirmation transaction confirmed, we will send you an email with a Tour Booking Agreement and a receipt concerning the paid amount.

 Schedule of payments: